shuozhixu/PFDD/README.md

 ## Reference

-For a more detailed report of the progress in the PFDD method between 2016 and early 2022, please read:
+For a more detailed report of the progress in the PFDD method up to March 2022, please read:

-- Shuozhi Xu, Recent progress in the phase-field dislocation dynamics method, Comput.
+- Shuozhi Xu, [Recent progress in the phase-field dislocation dynamics method](https://doi.org/10.1016/j.commatsci.2022.111419), Comput.
 Mater.
 Sci.
-(2022)
+210 (2022) 111419